-The following table summarizes the estimated sources of funds and uses of funds in connection with the Transactions.
-The amounts in the tables below are based on estimated amounts and may differ from the actual amounts at the time of the consummation of this offering depending on several factors, including differences from our estimates of the amount of the Planned Debt Offering, the Outstanding Related Party Debt and fees and expenses.
+The following table summarizes the estimated sources of funds and uses of funds in connection with this offering, the IPO, the New Bank Term Loan Facility and the New GECC Term Loan Facility.
 You should read the following together with the information included under the heading "Selected Historical and Pro Forma Financial Information" included elsewhere in this prospectus.

-Sources of Funds (\$ in millions) Uses of Funds (\$ in millions) Common stock offered hereby \$ 2,875 Repay Outstanding Related Party Debt(1) \$ 8,062 Planned Debt Offering(2) 3,000 Increase capital and liquidity portfolio 7,152 New Bank Term Loan Facility 8,000 Fees and expenses(3) 161 New GECC Term Loan Facility 1,500 Total sources of funds \$15,375 Total uses of funds \$15,375
+Sources of Funds (\$ in millions) Uses of Funds (\$ in millions) Notes offered hereby \$ Repay Outstanding Related Party Debt(1) \$ IPO proceeds Increase capital and liquidity portfolio New Bank Term Loan Facility Fees and expenses New GECC Term Loan Facility Total sources of funds \$ Total uses of funds \$